You at 11 weeks pregnant

 Your baby is ready for a growth spurt:

-- It’s about 4.5 cm from head to bottom.
-It weighs about 10 gm.
+- Your baby is about 4.5 cm from head to bottom.
+Your baby weighs about 10 gm.

 - The heart is completely formed and pumping.